The two main studies are:

 - spinal fluid sampling

-We also ask some people to undergo retinal imaging and for others to come for a PET scan.
-During the visit there is also an opportunity to meet with the team and discuss any ongoing issues.
+During the visits there is also an opportunity to meet with the team and discuss any ongoing issues.

 We are also involved in two other studies at UCL of associated disorders: